Volunteering at St. Francis Reflections Lifestage Care is a gift from the heart

 - Anyone interested in volunteering for hospice is asked to wait one year following a personal loss.

 Each volunteer is asked to commit to a minimum of 4 hours per month.
-Most volunteers find that spending two to four hours per week volunteering with us is a very fulfilling balance. from two to four hours a week as this most benefits our patients/families and is the level of involvement most likely to result in the most satisfying hospice volunteering experience.
+Most volunteers find that spending two to four hours per week volunteering with us is a very fulfilling balance.
 Volunteers usually work out a regular schedule of availability, but some prefer to be available to fill in as needed.

 St. Francis cares for patients throughout the entire stretch of Brevard County.
 Locations vary depending on the type of assignment that each volunteer prefers.
 From visiting patients, helping out in our administrative office, or representing St. Francis at community outings and events, there is something for everyone!
 Our volunteers visit patients in nursing facilities, private homes, and our Care Center in Titusville.
 As a patient care volunteer, we will work with you to find a role within the area you feel most comfortable traveling to.
 Office volunteers help us at our administration buildings located in Titusville and Melbourne.